Barcelona cruise pier transportation

 Walking, not a good idea

-The port of Barcelona is basically divided in two piers.
+The port of Barcelona is basically divided in two cruise piers.
 While passengers from small ships such as Windstar and Aida stop at the WTC Barcelona Cruise Terminal that is only 5min. walk from the Statue of Columbus, where la Rambla begins, most large cruises stop in the Moll Adossat terminals and from there you need to cross the Porta d’Europa, the longest port bridge in Europe.

-I don’t recommend trying to walk it, as it’ll take you some good 30 min. to get to la Rambla (under the hot Barcelona sun and with no shade to stop under… Trust me, I’ve done it and won’t repeat it again!).
+I don’t recommend trying to walk across the bridge, as it’ll take you some good 30 min. to get to la Rambla (under the hot Barcelona sun and with no shade to stop under… Trust me, I’ve done it and won’t repeat it again!).
 Anyway, after crossing the bridge you can walk up la Rambla and see the Gothic Quarter.
 You might even reach Passeig de Gràcia where the Gaudi apartments are, but you’ll need strong legs to do that!

 2